vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

   set protocols static route 10.0.0.0/16 interface vtun1

-The configurations above will default to using 256-bit AES in GCM mode for encryption (if both sides support NCP) and SHA-1 for HMAC authentication.
+The configurations above will default to using 256-bit AES in GCM mode for encryption (if both sides support data cipher negotiation) and SHA-1 for HMAC authentication.
 SHA-1 is considered weak, but other hashing algorithms are available, as are encryption algorithms:

 For Encryption:

 This sets the cipher when NCP (Negotiable Crypto Parameters) is disabled or OpenVPN version < 2.4.0.
+This option should not be used any longer in TLS mode and still exists for compatibility with old configurations.

 .. code-block:: none